CSaratakij/MainBlog/content/projects/Doppelganger.md

 If you guess player can freely move to the left side, then you wrong.

-Remember that the __KISS Wrapping__ doesn't care about any potential empty space, It's care only if player can wrap to the other side.
+Remember that the KISS Wrapping __doesn't care__ about __any potential empty space__, It's care only if player can wrap to the other side.

 In this case, the area of overlap testing looks like this.